 - 1 cup pecans or walnuts coarsely chopped and toasted

-- Preheat oven to 350 degrees F. Line an 8 inch square metal pan with nonstick foil.
+- Preheat oven to 350 degrees F. Line an 8 inch or 9 inch square metal pan with nonstick foil.

-- With an electric mixer, beat butter, 1/4 cup of the sugar, egg yolks (reserve whites) and 1/2 teaspoon of the vanilla and salt.
-Stir in flour and cornstarch.
+- With an electric mixer, beat butter, 1/4 cup of the sugar, egg yolk (reserve whites) and 1/2 teaspoon of the vanilla and salt.
+Stir in flour.
 If necessary, use your hands to mix all ingredients, but do not over beat.
-Press into bottom of lined pan and bake for 18 minutes or until lightly brown around edges.
+Press into bottom of lined pan and bake for 18-20 minutes or until lightly brown around edges.

 - Remove from oven and let cool for about 10 minutes.
 Spread cold (this helps keep the chocolate morsels from melting too much) raspberry pie filling or preserves over crust.
 Sprinkle chocolate morsels over raspberry filling.